BetonQuest/BetonQuest/docs/Participate/Process/Submitting-Changes.md

 The last step of the contributing process is to submit your changes.
 This is done via a Pull Request on GitHub.
 A Pull Request basically means that you ask us to pull your changes into our codebase.
 Let's create one!

+## Push your changes
+The first step is to push (upload) your changes to your fork on GitHub.
+You can do this using
+<a href="https://www.jetbrains.com/help/idea/commit-and-push-changes.html#push" target="_blank>IntelliJ's Git integration</a>

 ## Creating a Pull Request
 You have 3 ways to create a Pull Request: